Field Research in Public Health: Tanzania

 - $100 for books and supplies

-- $1,500 for discretionary expenses, including meals, personal transportation, moderate personal travel (if planning on significant personal travel, estimate an additional $500)
+- $1,500 for discretionary expenses, including meals, personal travel/transportation, etc.

 The Northwestern IPD Field Research in Public Health: Tanzania program engages students in community-driven, faculty-supervised global health research.
 Northwestern students will collaborate with medical sociology undergraduates from the University of Dar es Salaam to conduct supervised research on critical public health issues in Tanzania’s Arusha region.